Notice

 To celebrate the acquisition of Sara Oscar’s artwork ‘A hyper realistic photograph of a pregnant Thai woman, tall woman in suit, falling luggage, chaos, airport parking lot, theatrical gestures, falling – – scale 1:1, quality 1’ Artbank has invited Sara Oscar to curate our Sydney Window.

-Where: Artbank Sydney, Unit 1, 222 Young St Waterloo
+Where: Artbank Sydney, 222 Young Street Waterloo

 A gestural drift - curated by Sara Oscar